 Future Resource Planning

-Tony, the Chief Operating Officer, is due to retire at the end of May 2023, and so Council have taken the opportunity to review the current structure and look at other sporting NGBs to produce a model document to re-shape the Association with a CEO at the head, along with a Head of Safety, Training and Competitions and a Head of Operations and Finance.
+Tony Butler, the Chief Operating Officer, is due to retire at the end of May 2023, and so Council have taken the opportunity to review the current structure and look at other sporting NGBs to produce a model document to re-shape the Association with a CEO at the head, along with a Head of Safety, Training and Competitions and a Head of Operations and Finance.
 The Chair then went on to explain how the next steps would work, leading up to the recruitment of the full team.

 Strategic Plan 2023 – 2027